Oracle rejected severance negotiations from laid-off workers

 Why This Matters

-Highlights tech industry layoff practices and employee equity compensation challenges
+Highlights evolving corporate layoff practices and employee equity issues in tech

-Oracle laid off an estimated 20,000-30,000 employees via email on March 31, 2026.
-The company offered standard severance but refused to accelerate unvested stock compensation, with some employees losing significant equity just months from vesting.
+Oracle laid off 20,000-30,000 employees via email on March 31, 2026.
+The company offered standard severance terms but refused to accelerate unvested stock compensation, with some employees losing significant equity.

 Source